Harshal7797/Java-Applications/README.md

 2. `DAO`
 Data Access Object Which handles tweet object. `DAO` depends on `HttpHelper`
 3. `Service`
 Manipulate twitter object according to application requirement.
-This component is knows ad
+This component is knows as Business logic.

   ## Enhancements
   1. Allow multiple user to reuse this code with their credential to post, delete and show tweet.
   2. Support search History.